UIViewController Lifecycle

 Consider when controller methods are called and what you can do inside them.
 When to configure views and data.

-Help in chat on Telegram for iOS developers
+Help in our Twitter Community for iOS developers

 The controller class contains a view.
 You add your views exactly to this controller root view.
 To understand the lifecycle, you need to know that: